- The F-1 Economic Hardship Work Authorization is a type of off-campus work authorization granted by USCIS for severe economic need.

 - an explanation that accepting employment will not interfere with your enrollment in a full course of study

-- supporting evidence of the circumstances (e.g., letter from parents, newspaper article citing disaster, etc.)
+- supporting evidence of the circumstances (e.g., letter from sponsor, newspaper article citing disaster, etc.)

-- evidence you have been in valid F-1 status for one full academic year, are a student in good standing, and are enrolled in a full course of study.
+- you are a student in good standing, and are enrolled in a full course of study.
 You can provide a copy of an unofficial transcript.
 Unofficial transcripts can be accessed via Banner Self-Service.

-- a supporting statement from the DSO (at the Reves Center)
+- a supporting statement from the DSO (an ISSP advisor)

 - a completed and signed form I-765, application for Employment Authorization